silverscreen/silverscreen.github.io/_posts/2020-06-24-My-adventures-with-Django-Part-One.md

 Python has a huge number of GUI frameworks available, unfortunately I have felt dissatisfied with the offerings so far.
 This largely stems from feeling uncomfortable, knowingly crafting a native desktop application when deep down I knew I should move towards a Web App.

 Mainly because of the freedom it gives me (and others) to reach my application, and at the same time, doing away with any sort of necessary installation.
-This makes more sense as many of the things I typically interact with day to day, whether it be monitoring or dashboards, are hosted as Web Apps. **IMO there is nothing worse than having to RDP into a server just to view an application.**
+This makes more sense as many of the things I typically interact with day to day, whether it be monitoring or dashboards, are hosted as Web Apps.
+After all, no one wants to RDP into a server just to use an application.
+With companies such as VMware making the transition from native Windows applications such as vSphere, to a HTML5 based web client.

 Enter Django.